 - Show that you know what the role of a planner/surveyor involves.

 - Explain why you want to carry out the job at Gerald Eve.
 Be as specific as you can.
 You might want to mention how much you admire its values or talk about the work that you would be doing at Gerald Eve, mentioning clients and projects (take a look at ‘research' and 'media’ section of the firm’s website).
 If you’ve completed work experience or an internship at Gerald Eve, or if you’ve spoken to a representative from it at a careers fair, now would be a good place to explain why this caused the firm to appeal to you.
 You could talk about how the variety of tasks, the APC support and working environment at Gerald Eve would suit you.

-‘Please give an example of a challenge that you have faced and what you learned from this process.’
+‘Please give an example of a challenge you have faced and what you learned from this.’

 How to approach:

 - Your choice of example will say a lot about you.
 The key to answering this question is being able to articulate what you learned from the challenge.
 Make sure to choose a challenge that was sizable, but that you overcame.
 Talk about how your actions contributed to a positive result and what you would do differently in the future.